kensuio-oss/kensu-public-examples/Financial_Data_Report/VirtualLabInstructions.md

 - a `scatter` plot Date x Delta
 - a computed which is the std of Delta: as this is a business KPI that represents a notion of risk

-The stakeholder are happy 🤩.
+The stakeholders are happy 🤩.

 ### December